 Some programmable controllers contain in built diagnostic routines that can be used to check out the installed cards, giving error codes on a VDU or integral display screen.
-These diagnostic are run by commands from the programming panel, or from
+These diagnostic are run by commands from the programming panel, or from within a control program once the system is fully operational.

-6.4-1 Software testing and simulation
+7.4.1 Software testing and simulation